CSC510/SQLvsNOSQL/README.md

 <img src="img/multi_insert.png"/>
 #####Analysis

 From the figure, we can easily see that the number of threads doesn't have much improvement on the time used to do the insertion.
 The line travels across each other at times and with the number of records increasing, the time increases linearly.
 The reason why multi-thread has no effect on the insertion performance is probably because of the lock system of the database.
 When one thread has entered the critical section, other thread has to wait until the ongoing thread finish.
 In that case, the multiple threads just divide the task separetely and use almost the same amount of time as the single thread does.
+Therefore, for insertion, there is no point to use multi-thread to visit the database as multiple threads may consume more resources than single thread.

 ####Multi-Thread Find Performance

+To test the find performance, we have implemented two test methods.
+Both of the methods have utilized the control variates method.
+One is to find certain number of records in the database while the number of records in the database is increasing.
+The other is to find an increasing number of records in a database with fixed number of records.
+Both of the methods compare the result with single thread and multi-thread.
+The time is counted to see if multi-thread execution has any benefit on the time factor.

 ##### Find Performance Test I

+In Find Performance test I, the task is to find an increasing number of records in the database with 200000 records.
+The time of the query is calculated and compared with the result using two or more threads.

 ######Data

+We have tested 9 groups of data, each column of the first row means the number of data that needs to be acquired through the query process, from 1000 to 200000.
+And the corresponding column on the second to the fifth row is the number of time in millisecond that is spent on this query.
+For two or more threads, the time given is the last-finished time of the threads take to perform the query.

 <table>
 <thead>
 <tr class="header">